In case you were wondering…here are the answers to some frequently asked questions about my Raleigh wedding photography:

 What’s your shooting style?

 I specialize in a blend of photojournalistic candids and relaxed portraiture.
 The most common comment I get when people look at my images is how I was able to capture the emotion of the day.
 I’m a very laid back person and that comes across in my approach to shooting.
-No spastic running around here!
 I try to be unobtrusive and stay in the background but will direct as needed.
+You can see examples of this in my Gallery section.

 Do you have insurance?

 Absolutely!
-I have both liability insurance and camera insurance.
+I have both liability insurance and camera insurance through The Hartford.
 Just let me know if your venue requires proof of insurance.

 Can I get the files of the images?